hoho0001/mad9022-w19/docs/assignments/api.md

 This page should only be accessible with a valid JWT token after the user has logged in.

+The page should display the user's current first name, last name, and email address as read only text.

 It needs to have two input fields - `newPassword` and `retypeNewPassword`.
 You will do client side validation to make sure that both fields have the EXACT same value.
 The fields should be displayed as `<input type="password">`.

 The form should also have a checkbox, which when clicked, will toggle the `type` of both fields between `password` and `text`.
 The checkbox label should read `Show Password`.